Now enrolling for

 Here is what a few of those who have studied at The Writers’ Loft have to say:

 I recommend it to everyone who writes."
 Linda Lael Miller, author of eight New York Times bestsellers.
 Over 12 million books in print.

 "The best there is."
-Michael Harvey, Emmy winner, Academy Award nominee for best screenplay for Eyewitness.
+Michael Harvey, Emmy winner, writer for Academy Award nominated documentary Eyewitness, novelist.